-Significant management estimates relate to deferred revenue.
-These estimates are reviewed periodically and adjustments are recognized in the statement of operations as appropriate in the year they become known.
+Significant management estimates relate to the useful lives of tangible capital assets, and deferred revenue.
+These estimates are reviewed periodically and adjustments are recognized in the Statement of Operations as appropriate in the year they become known.

 Financial instruments

 Initial measurement